Scouting Tuscany: WINGS Tour 2010

 Not all culture is high culture, I suppose.
 (Anybody else remember the blue whale on the way to Higbee Beach?)

-Our hotel near Manciano, where we’ll be spending the first six nights of the tour without the annoyance of packing and repacking, is a remodeled Tuscan estate.
+Our hotel near Manciano, where we’ll be spending the last five nights of the tour without the annoyance of packing and repacking, is a remodeled Tuscan estate.

 And the views?
 Not bad.